Rental types

 Public housing

-Public housing is a house or apartment you rent from Homes Victoria, which is part of the Victorian Government’s Department of Families, Fairness and Housing (DFFH).
+Public housing is a house, unit or apartment you rent from Homes Victoria, which is part of the Victorian Government’s Department of Families, Fairness and Housing (DFFH).

 Learn more